yehia67/documentation/getting-started/0.1/network/the-tangle.md

 **The Tangle is the immutable data structure that contains an up-to-date history of [transactions](../transactions/transactions.md).
 All [nodes](../network/nodes.md) in an IOTA network store a copy of the Tangle and reach a consensus on its contents.**

-Each transaction in the Tangle is attached to two previous transactions by the transaction hashes in its [branch and trunk transaction fields](../transactions/transactions.md#trunkTransaction).
+To make the Tangle immutable, each transaction in it is attached to two previous transactions by the [transaction hashes](../transactions/transactions.md#transaction-hash) in its [branch and trunk transaction fields](../transactions/transactions.md#trunkTransaction).

 These references form a data structure called a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG), where transactions on the left come first in the sequence, and the transactions on the right come after.